IceHe/lib/java/cmd/javac.md

 }
 ```

-- A non-reifiable type is a type whose type information isn’t fully available at runtime.
+- A non-reifiable type is a type whose type information isn't fully available at runtime.
 - The compiler generates the following warning for the definition of the method `ArrayBuilder.addToList` :

 ```bash